wehlutyk/thesis/content/1-introduction-3-cogsoc.md

 @bourdieu_sens_1980, for instance, saw societal norms as incorporated in perception: he argued that norms shape our everyday unreflective interpretation of events and our way of navigating life, which Bourdieu calls our *sens pratique*.
 In other words, norms shape our embodied knowledge of how to behave in and understand social situations, and thus become embedded in the fullest sense into our low-level perception of the environment.
-Together, incorporated norms form what he calls a person's *habitus*, a concept he puts at the centre of his theory of social reproduction.
+Together, incorporated norms form what he calls a person's *habitus*, a concept he puts at the centre of his theory of social reproduction.^[
-^[Bourdieu's theory of social reproduction is based on the idea that members of a society grow into a *habitus* that depends on their social class, and the habitus they grow in makes them perceive and behave in ways that reinforce existing power structures.
+Bourdieu's theory of social reproduction is based on the idea that members of a society grow into a *habitus* that depends on their social class, and the habitus they grow in makes them perceive and behave in ways that reinforce existing power structures.
 ]
 The incorporation of social norms theorised by Bourdieu is a clear case of embodied enculturation that can be analysed in enactive terms.